awsdocs/amazon-athena-user-guide/doc_source/querying-iceberg-table-data.md

-# Querying Iceberg Table Data and Performing Time Travel<a name="querying-iceberg-table-data"></a>
+# Querying Iceberg table data and performing time travel<a name="querying-iceberg-table-data"></a>

-To query an iceberg dataset, use a standard `SELECT` statement like the following\.
+To query an Iceberg dataset, use a standard `SELECT` statement like the following\.
 Queries follow the Apache Iceberg [format v2 spec](https://iceberg.apache.org/spec/#format-versioning) and perform merge\-on\-read of both position and equality deletes\.

 ```
 SELECT * FROM [db_name.]table_name [WHERE predicate]